 Many dogs will happily accept most human foods offered to them.
-In fact, some fruits like papaya, bananas, and blueberries offer some great antioxidant support for your canine companion if mixed in with their dry kibble.
-But, not all human foods are good for dogs, and some may even be toxic.
+In fact, some fruits like papaya, bananas, strawberries, watermelon, and blueberries offer some great antioxidant support for your canine companion if mixed in with their dry kibble.
+But not all human foods are good for dogs, and some may even be toxic.

 In short, yes, the flesh of a peach is safe for canine consumption.
+Peach skins are also safe, but some dogs may not like them due to their fuzzy texture.
+Too large a piece may get stuck in their throat.
 As with any type of fruit, you’ll need to make sure you feed them to your pup in moderation.
-Because peaches have lots of natural sugar, it’s best to not go overboard when feeding them to your canine companions.
+Because peaches have lots of natural sugar, it’s best not to go overboard when feeding them to your canine companions.

 Peaches can provide some of the same health benefits to dogs as they do to humans.
 They contain lots of beta-carotene, which is converted by the body into vitamin A, sometimes known as retinol.
 Vitamin A plays an important role in maintaining a healthy immune system and is good for skin and eye health.